reevadeepak/Dental-Clinic-Database-System/README.md

 # Totally Toothy Dental Clinic — Database Systems Design & Implementation

-A full relational database design and implementation project for Totally Toothy Dental Clinic, built as coursework for CST2340 – Database Systems: Design and Implication at Middlesex University London.

-📋 Overview

-This project covers the complete database development lifecycle for a dental clinic management system — from conceptual modelling through to a working MySQL implementation with complex analytical queries.

-🗂️ Project Structure

-Part A – Database Design

-Case study analysis of clinic operations (patients, doctors, treatments, appointments, invoicing, and long-term treatment plans)

-Entity-Relationship Diagram (ERD) modelling all core entities and relationships

-Model validation, including identification and resolution of a chasm trap between TREATMENT PLAN and APPOINTMENT

-Critical evaluation of the relational model's strengths and limitations

-Comparison with NoSQL database types (document, key-value, column-family, graph) and how each could apply to clinic operations

-Discussion of professional, legal, and ethical issues in healthcare database management (GDPR, data privacy, security, informed consent, data integrity, and access control)

-Part B – Database Implementation

-Conversion of the relational model into normalised tables with defined data types and constraints

-Justification of datatype choices for every attribute

-Full implementation in MySQL Workbench, including CREATE TABLE statements with primary/foreign key constraints across 9 tables:
- Patient, Doctor, Treatment, Room, Allergy, Patient_Allergy, TreatmentPlan, Appointment, Invoice

-Populated with realistic sample data (10+ records per table)

-Part C – SQL Queries
- A set of 10 SQL queries demonstrating a range of techniques:

-Multi-table JOIN for a complete billing/appointment report

-Filtered joins for location-based patient analysis

-Subqueries comparing booked vs. required treatment sessions

-Self-joins to identify patients sharing the same doctor

-Aggregation (COUNT/SUM/GROUP BY/HAVING) for treatment demand and revenue

-UNION queries to build a combined patient/doctor contact directory

-Parameterised lookup queries for patient appointment history

-Nested EXISTS queries for financial/clinical condition checks

-Correlated subqueries comparing doctor workload against role averages

-Relational division (double NOT EXISTS) to find patients who underwent multiple specific treatments

-🛠️ Tools Used

-MySQL Workbench

-SQL (DDL, DML, joins, subqueries, aggregation, set operations)

-ER modelling tools

-👥 Authors

-Reeva Josephine Deepak (M01036971)

-Mutsawashe Audrey Mandinde (M01033270)
+A comprehensive relational database design and implementation project developed for **CST2340 – Database Systems: Design and Implication** at **Middlesex University London**.

+## 📋 Project Overview

+This project involved the end-to-end design and implementation of a **dental clinic management database**, covering the full database development lifecycle — from requirements analysis and conceptual modelling to relational implementation and advanced SQL querying.

+The system was designed to support the management of patients, doctors, treatments, appointments, treatment plans, allergies, rooms, and invoices while maintaining data integrity, consistency, and efficient information retrieval.

+## 🗂️ Project Structure

+### Part A — Database Design

+* Analysed the Totally Toothy Dental Clinic case study and identified key business requirements and data relationships.
+* Designed an **Entity-Relationship Diagram (ERD)** representing the clinic's core entities and relationships.
+* Validated the conceptual model and identified and resolved a **chasm trap** between `TREATMENT PLAN` and `APPOINTMENT`.
+* Evaluated the strengths and limitations of the relational database model.
+* Compared relational databases with **NoSQL database types**, including document, key-value, column-family, and graph databases, and explored their potential applications in healthcare.
+* Examined professional, legal, and ethical considerations surrounding healthcare databases, including **GDPR, data privacy, security, informed consent, data integrity, and access control**.

+### Part B — Database Implementation

+* Transformed the conceptual model into a **normalised relational database structure**.
+* Defined appropriate data types, primary keys, foreign keys, and integrity constraints for each attribute.
+* Implemented the database in **MySQL Workbench** using SQL DDL and DML.
+* Created and populated **9 interconnected tables**:

+  * `Patient`
+  * `Doctor`
+  * `Treatment`
+  * `Room`
+  * `Allergy`
+  * `Patient_Allergy`
+  * `TreatmentPlan`
+  * `Appointment`
+  * `Invoice`
+* Populated the database with realistic sample data to demonstrate its functionality and support meaningful analysis.

+### Part C — SQL Query Development

+Developed **10 advanced SQL queries** demonstrating a range of database techniques:

+1. **Multi-table JOINs** to generate comprehensive billing and appointment reports.
+2. **Filtered JOINs** for location-based patient analysis.
+3. **Subqueries** comparing booked treatment sessions with required sessions.
+4. **Self-JOINs** to identify patients assigned to the same doctor.
+5. **Aggregation and GROUP BY** to analyse treatment demand and revenue.
+6. **UNION operations** to create a combined patient and doctor contact directory.
+7. **Parameterised queries** for retrieving individual patient appointment histories.
+8. **Nested EXISTS queries** for financial and clinical condition checks.
+9. **Correlated subqueries** to compare individual doctor workloads against role averages.
+10. **Relational division using double NOT EXISTS** to identify patients who received multiple specified treatments.

+## 🛠️ Technologies & Tools

+* **MySQL Workbench**
+* **SQL**
+* DDL & DML
+* ER Modelling
+* Relational Database Design
+* Normalisation
+* JOINs & Subqueries
+* Aggregation & Set Operations
+* Database Constraints

+## 👥 Authors

+**Reeva Josephine Deepak** — M01036971
+**Mutsawashe Audrey Mandinde** — M01033270